rtmigo/depz/README.md

 $ depz
 ```

 This recursively scans `/abc/myproject/depz.txt` and prints all the found dependencies.
-Does not write anything.
+Doesn't make any changes to the file system.

 ---------